rocker-org/rocker/doc/RockerIntro.md

 instantly, require very little resources and hence permit an order of magnitude more deployments per hosts than a virtual machine.

-[Docker](http://www.docker.com) offeres a standard interface to creation, distribution and deployment.
+[Docker](http://www.docker.com) offers a standard interface to creation, distribution and deployment.
 The _shipping container_ analogy is apt: just how shipping containers (via their standard size and "interface") allow global trade to prosper, Docker is aiming for nothing less for deployment.